ellipticcurv3/www/src/blog/Photos-on-Unsplash.md

 ## What to do next?

-Go [follow me on Unsplash](https://unsplash.com/ricardobalk).
+Go [follow me on Unsplash](https://unsplash.com/brightshots).
 Download the photographs you like.
 Use them, mix them, do whatever you want with them.
 I would definitely appreciate it if you give me some credits, but it is not required at all.

-### Follow me on Unsplash (&amp; Instagram)
+### Follow me on Unsplash

-- Follow me on Unsplash: [unsplash.com/ricardobalk](https://unsplash.com/ricardobalk)
+- Follow me on Unsplash: [unsplash.com/brightshots](https://unsplash.com/brightshots)
-- Follow me on Instagram: [instagram.com/ricardos.photography](https://instagram.com/ricardos.photography)